 Professional Experiences in Peacebuilding / Community Building

 Jeffrey’s teaching experience spans over 25 years working with youth and adults in experiential learning settings.
-Programs like Outward Bound, YMCA, Kripalu’s Coming of Age and others programs set the stage for his current work with the Center for Peacebuilding.
+Programs like Outward Bound, YMCA, Kripalu’s Coming of Age and other programs set the stage for his current work with the Center for Peacebuilding.
 His approach has been influenced by mentors and trainers such as Dr. Rosenberg’s Non-Violent Communication, Lauren Abramson’s Restorative Justice program called Community Conferencing, Stephen MR Covey work called “The Speed of Trust” and Daniel Goleman’s work on Emotional Intelligence.
-These and other modalities have informed Jeffrey’s approach to peacebuilding which is applied to settings ranging from the University of Florida (4th Largest University in the US), small businesses, the Florida’s Department of Juvenile Justice, local schools, individuals and organizations.
+These and other modalities have informed Jeffrey’s approach to peacebuilding which is applied to settings ranging from the University of Florida (4th Largest University in the US), small businesses, the Florida Department of Juvenile Justice, local schools, individuals and organizations.
 He is a Florida State Certified mediator and is able to apply those skills to assist his efforts in building stronger relationships and finding common ground.

 Jeffrey is a founding member of an intentional community and program center in central Massachusetts called “Earthlands”.
-In addition he is a founding member of The Peace Alliance (TPA) and has served on the Board of Directors for both TPA and the Peace Alliance Educational Institute for many years.
+In addition, he is a founding member of The Peace Alliance (TPA) and has served on the Board of Directors for both TPA and the Peace Alliance Educational Institute for many years.
 His leadership is inspired by his personal mission to create a world of deep peace and vibrant connections in all relationships.

-He is currently developing a new approach of working with small businesses, organizations and institutions called “Organizational Peacebuilding”.
-This combines organizational development principles, the Appreciative Inquiry process along with the Emotional Intelligence, Communication Skill Building and Conflict Resolution tools necessary to implement the goals and vision of these teams.
+He is currently developing a new approach of working with small businesses, organizations, and institutions called “Organizational Peacebuilding”.
+This combines organizational development principles, the Appreciative Inquiry process along with the Emotional Intelligence, Communication Skill Building, and Conflict Resolution tools necessary to implement the goals and vision of these teams.